JJscott/CGRA_openGL_Base/README.md

 #### Visual Studio

 This project requires at least Visual Studio 2015.
-You can get [Visual Studio Community 2017](https://www.visualstudio.com/downloads/) for free from Microsoft.
+You can get the latest, [Visual Studio Community 2017](https://www.visualstudio.com/downloads/), for free from Microsoft.

 | Product |  XX  |
 |:-------:|:----:|